-Important PPC stats provided by Hanapin also indicate that PPC budgets will keep increasing in 2019 and beyond.
+Important PPC stats provided by Hanapin also indicate that PPC budgets will continue to increase.
 More than half of professionals surveyed (62%) said they would increase their PPC budgets in the following 12 months.
 Also, 68% of brands reported their budgets for PPC were bigger than last year, 18% said they were “much bigger,” while only 9% reported having a smaller PPC budget.

 Statistics from 2017 provided by BrightLocal show that 97% of consumers use the internet in order to find local businesses, while 12% do so every day.
 This data tells us just how much we rely on the internet for our consumer needs.
 It also points to how profitable PPC ads can be if you can reach your desired audience and generate good PPC traffic.
 With almost everybody using the internet to find nearby businesses, a well-placed paid ad could lead them to you.

 65% of people click on ads when making purchases.